Workspace 6.0 Released

 Operation racks provide the convenience of allowing the rack contents to be moved without having to select all the rack contents

-Just like port racks, operation racks expand when the mouse cursor enters the operation rack region and then collapses when mouse cursor leaves.
+Just like port racks, operation racks expand when the mouse cursor enters the operation rack region and then collapses when the mouse cursor leaves.
 Operation racks can be pinned to stop it from collapsing.
-Collapsed operation racks can ‘compress’ large numbers of connections together with helps reduce visual information overload when viewing complex workflows.
+Collapsed operation racks can ‘compress’ large numbers of connections together which helps reduce visual information overload when viewing complex workflows.

 |Workspace 5.4||Workspace 6.0|